 Rigatoni Pasta Pie.

-Let it not be said that food life here on Krumpli is predictable, after all the dish that preceded this gloriously simple Pasta Pie was a rather polarising recipe of Liver and Onions!
+Let it not be said that food life here on Krumpli is predictable!
+The dish that preceded this gloriously simple Pasta Pie was a rather polarising Liver and Onions recipe!

-Apparently as a food blogger this is bad, because one should apparently “niche” so that ones readers know what they are going to get.
-Well I don’t like being a food blogger but I love cooking the food I love and sharing it with anyone who might like to cook it.
-In essence I am a diverse and curious cook and eater and as a result the recipes here on Krumpli reflect that.
+Well, I don’t like being a food blogger but I love cooking the food I love and sharing it with anyone who might like to cook it.
+In essence, I am a diverse and curious cook and eater and as a result, the recipes here on Krumpli reflect that.

-This Rigatoni Pasta Pie is unsurprisingly inspired by the interweb of popular things and like many I have had my head turned by the idea of pasta pies!
+This Rigatoni Pasta Pie is unsurprisingly inspired by the interweb of popular things.
+Like many, I have had my head turned by the idea of pasta pies!

 Pasta Pie For Two.

-It would seem that pasta pies are typically designed for those with larger families because all of the recipes I could find were to feed an army.
+It would seem that most pasta pie recipes are designed for those with larger families.
+All of the recipes I could find were to feed an army.

 The most important part is to ensure that you have cheese top and bottom to form your pie to make sure it holds together.